It’s best if you bring a few warm clothes as it can get cold suddenly in the Mongolian summer and fall.

-- The following are things that you should take when travelling to Mongolian countryside: Pepto bismol for stomachaches, Advil or equal to help with a long bumpy drive, a small first aid kit (you are a long way from town) i-mosquito repellant, sun block, a hat, sun glasses, a torch (flashlight), water-proof jacket, and don’t forget your binoculars!
+The following are things that you should take when traveling to Mongolian countryside: Pepto Bismol for stomachaches, Advil or equal to help with a long bumpy drive, a small first aid kit (you are a long way from town) i-mosquito repellent, sunblock, a hat, sunglasses, a torch (flashlight), water-proof jacket, and don’t forget your binoculars!

-- If you arrive by plane – be careful choosing a taxi at the airport.
+If you arrive by plane – be careful about choosing a taxi at the airport.
 Sometimes you will be approached by unofficial drivers who will quote an unreasonable price, so unless you’re in a real hurry take the official taxi which is near the exit.
 The same goes for those who arrive by train – sometimes the most experienced travelers can be ripped off by taxi drivers.
-The best thing to do is call a cab – 1991, 1950.
+The best thing to do is call a cab – +976-19001991, +976-19001950.

-- Excursions, entertainment and health centers are available through tourist agencies as well as privately.
-If you arrived in Mongolia, don’t limit yourself to Terelj National Park – instead try to visit as much of the countries sites and attractions as possible in all the picturesque corners of the country.
-If you are travelling in a group then any tourist agency will be able to help you find a small bus to transport the group or even organize tours around the most interesting places.
+Excursions, entertainment and health centers are available through tourist agencies as well as privately.
+If you arrived in Mongolia, don’t limit yourself to Terelj National Park – instead try to visit as many of the attractions and sites as possible in all the picturesque corners of the country.
+If you are traveling in a group then any tourist agency will be able to help you find a small bus to transport the group or even organize tours around the most interesting places.
 This way you can be sure you won’t miss anything.